 There is, of course, plenty of disagreement about the extent of these effects, making it difficult to establish sweeping regulations.
 For their part, many off-roaders do agree there needs to be some level of regulation.
 After all, 1 million new off-road vehicles are purchased every year in the United States, making for some pretty crowded open spaces [source: Burns].
 There's not much point in going off the beaten path if there's no space to maneuver -- or scenery to enjoy -- once you're out there.

-For more information on off-roading and related topics, look over the links on the next page.
+For more information on off-roading and related topics, look over the links below.

 - How ATV Safety Works

 - How Off-roading Works